BIOL275-MSUM/eda-gt3637ut/README.md

     <img src="Images/Merlin Hypotheses.png" width="597" height="520"/>

   - To test all of these hypotheses, more data is needed.
 Data about people and vegetation.
-Try to see if there any patterns between variables like trees and Merlins and people.
+We have to see if there are any patterns present between variables like trees, Merlins and people.

   - Step 1 of the project is completed which was to get a map showing Merlin abundance.
 The map serves as a tool to do more investigation